 Protection of Farming includes all areas shown on Schedule U, UDPA8 Protection of Farming - Regional shaded light green and identified as Protection of Farming.
-For clarity, this includes all land adjacent the Agricultural Land Reserve boundary and Agriculture Designation and extends 30m into the non-agricultural lands.
+For clarity, this includes all land in areas A, B, C, D, E, F, G (excluding the Gulf Islands), and I adjacent the Agricultural Land Reserve boundary and Agriculture Designation and extends 30m into the non-agricultural lands.

-These areas are designated development permit areas for the protection of farming, pursuant section to 488(1)(c) of the Local Government Act.
+These areas are designated development permit areas for the protection of farming. section pursuant to 488(1)(c) of the Local Government Act.